microsoft/AVDAccelerator/README.md

 ### References

-These are references for building a VHD and ensuring it has the correct sepcifications plus important settings to set in the Windows Operating System.
+These are references for building a VHD and ensuring it has the correct specifications plus important settings to set in the Windows Operating System.

 [Prepare and customize a VHD image for Azure Virtual Desktop](https://docs.microsoft.com/en-us/azure/virtual-desktop/set-up-customize-master-image)